OchoaLab/OchoaLab.github.io/_pages/about.md

 The Ochoa Lab is based in the department of [Biostatistics and Bioinformatics (B&B)](https://biostat.duke.edu/) at [Duke University](https://duke.edu), is part of the [Center for Statistical Genetics and Genomics](http://statgen.duke.edu), and is affiliated with [DIBS](https://dibs.duke.edu/) and the [CBB](https://genome.duke.edu/education/CBB) and [UPGG](https://upg.duke.edu/) PhD programs.

-We study evolution and disease under **arbitrary relatedness**.
+We study evolution and disease under **arbitrary relatedness**, with the underlying motivation of achieving greater equity in genetic studies.
-Classical results often assume simplistic relatedness scenarios which real data do not satisfy.
 We aim to improve:
 * Measures of genetic differentiation and relatedness
 * Genetic association statistics